 Getting There: This is important.
 There is construction on the road along Lake Crescent.
 Generally, work only occurs on weekdays two hours after sunrise until two hours before sunset, but you should always check the NPS website and ask locals for up-to-date conditions because it can change daily.
-You could be stuck in a four hour delay or in pilot car delays up to an hour.
-At all other times there are stop lights for alternating traffic.
+Delays are typically up to 30 minutes, with occasional closures of 2-4 hours.

-From Forks, you are more likely to be impacted by the construction.
-Head north/east on Highway 101 40 miles to East Beach Rd.
+From Forks, head north/east on Highway 101 40 miles to East Beach Rd.
 You will drive all the way along the lake and then the road widens – look for the sign to turn left on East Beach Rd.